Minh-Tu-Cao/YOLO-BFID/README.md

 The model integrates advanced modules, including GELAN, SCDown, C2fCIB, and Focus, and is designed for deployment on drone-based inspection systems with RTMP streaming support.

-**(All codes and trained models will be available along with the publication of the paper)
+*(As this study is part of an ongoing research project, all code and trained models will be made available upon project completion and publication of the paper.)*